collaborativebioinformatics/Chimpanzee-isoform-diversity/README.md

 This project addresses all three gaps, as three goals:

-1. **Annotation integration.** Merge the major public chimpanzee annotations into a single unified transcript set, and quantify how much they agree and disagree.
+1. **Annotation integration:** Merge the major public chimpanzee annotations into a single unified transcript set, and quantify how much they agree and disagree.
-2. **Population-scale isoform index.** Build a read-level index of transcript evidence from public long-read RNA-seq, so that any transcript can be queried for its population frequency and the samples supporting it.
+2. **Population-scale isoform index:** Build a read-level index of transcript evidence from public long-read RNA-seq, so that any transcript can be queried for its population frequency and the samples supporting it.
-3. **Human–chimpanzee correspondence.** Map human transcripts onto the chimpanzee assembly and match them against the unified set, so human and chimpanzee isoforms can be compared directly.
+3. **Human–chimpanzee correspondence:** Map human transcripts onto the chimpanzee assembly and match them against the unified set, so human and chimpanzee isoforms can be compared directly.

 The result is a reference transcript set, a queryable population-frequency index, and a human–chimpanzee transcript correspondence table — together letting other groups assess the prevalence of transcripts they detect in their own chimpanzee samples and relate them to human isoforms.

-goals 1 and 2 are independent and run in parallel. goal 3 depends on the goal 1 output.
+Goals 1 and 2 are independent and run in parallel while goal 3 depends on the output of goal 1.

-flowchart
+Flowchart

 ![](flowchart.png)